autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/launch-files.md

 Taking the localization module as an example, in the `autoware_launch` repository:

-1. all the launch parameter files for localization component is listed in the files under `autoware_launch/config/localization`.
+1. all the launch parameter files for the localization component are listed in the files under `autoware_launch/config/localization`.
 2. the launch parameter file paths are set in the `autoware_launch/launch/components/tier4_localization_component.launch.xml`.
 3. in `tier4_universe_launch/tier4_localization_launch/launch`, the launch files loads the launch parameter files if the argument is given in the parameter configuration file.
 You can still use the default parameters in each packages to launch `tier4_localization_launch`.